-- Obtain demolition and decommissioning permits from the County Government of Kwale (CGK) and NEMA. - Adequate notices on the impending decommissioning should be given to interested and affected parties to enable them make alternative arrangements
+- Obtain demolition and decommissioning permits from the County Government of Kwale (CGK) and NEMA. - Adequate notices on the impending decommissioning should be given to interested and affected parties to enable them make alternative arrangements. - Undertake a decommissioning environmental audit.

 4.3.3.2 Economic Decline